noamelf/noamelf.github.io/_posts/2016-08-05-designing-pythonic-apis.markdown

 ```

 #### Easy access to common functionality
-* *Requests* provides an out-of-the-box experience for the encoding of the data and loading the JSON response while in *Urllib*...
+* *Requests* provides an out-of-the-box experience for the encoding of the data and loading the JSON response while in *Urllib* you have to implement those parts yourself.
-* When creating your API think: how will my package be commonly use?
+* When designing your API think: how will my package be commonly use?
 What plugs can I add to make that usage easier?

 On the same note, *Requests* also provides an elegant way to send JSON content: